rsta2/circle/README.md

 Nevertheless real-time applications based on Circle are possible.
 Have a look at *doc/realtime.txt* for more information!

-The 26th Step
+The 27th Step
 -------------

-In this step support for CPU clock rate management (depending on application/user requirements and the SoC temperature) has been added to Circle and is demonstrated in a test program in *sample/26-cpustress*.
+This step adds some basic support for USB gamepads with a standard USB HID class report interface (3-0-0).
+It is demonstrated in a simple test program in *sample/27-usbgamepad*.
 See the *README* file in this directory for details.

-Circle kernel images build with *RASPPI = 2* are run-able on both Raspberry Pi 2 and 3 now and automatically get the name *kernel7.img*.
-For a binary distribution you should do one build with *RASPPI = 1* and one with *RASPPI = 2* and include the created files *kernel.img* and *kernel7.img*.
+The USB HID class gamepad driver was ported from USPi and was originally developed by Marco Maccaferri.
+Please note that the gamepad API may change in the future if further gamepads will be supported.

+The USB keyboard driver has three new keyboard maps now (FR, IT and US International) and can handle the keyboard status LEDs, if the application supports this, like shown in *sample/08-usbkeyboard*.
+The USB mouse driver has been extended to support a mouse cursor. *sample/10-usbmouse* has been updated to use this.

+TFTP file server support has been added to addon/ which is intended to support kernel image and firmware updates while developing and testing.

+The Bluetooth library is working with the internal Bluetooth host controller of the Raspberry Pi 3 now.
+The support is still limited to the Bluetooth inquiry function (see *sample/22-btsimple*).

+There is an important change in the networking code.
+UDP sockets do not send and receive broadcast messages by default any more for security reasons.
+CSocket::SetOptionBroadcast(TRUE) has to be called after Bind() or Connect() to allow this.
+So if you use broadcasts with UDP sockets you have to update your application.

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.

-In Step 1-25 the following features were introduced:
+In Step 1-26 the following features were introduced:

 * C++ build environment
 * Simple delay functionality